Holiday Sailing

 winds and rain around the middle of the day made in an even

 more memorable weekend.
-Uncle Doug showed that although he'd
+Uncle Doug showed that although he was

 mid-afternoon to set up a stand for AUSLIG at a Direct